alexandroid000/alexandroid000.github.io/_pages/about.md

 ### Recent News

+-   **November 2022**: Attended [DARS](https://dars2022.org/#/) for the first time and presented work on collective systems of Braitenberg vehicles.
+Such a wonderful conference, and so encouraging to see so much discussion of environmental and public health applications!
 -   **May 2022**: I will be attending ICRA 2022 in-person in Philly to co-organize workshops on [math](https://idsc.ethz.ch/research-frazzoli/workshops/compositional-robotics.html) and [art](https://roboticart.org/icra2022/)!